-DUBLIN (IRL): Karoline Grovdal described winning European cross country gold as “extra special.”
-After winning gold, she said: “I have won so many bronze and silver medals at European level – both on the track and in cross country – so for me to take the gold today means a lot.
-I am so happy for having been able to do that.
+DUBLIN (IRL): Karoline Grovdal described winning European cross-country gold as “extra special.”
+After winning gold, she said: “I have won so many bronze and silver medals at the European level – both on the track and in cross country – so for me to take the gold today means a lot.
+I am so happy to have been able to do that.
 It was a really tough and strong field, with so many good athletes on the starting line, so it is extra special to win gold.
-It was not only until the last lap that I realised that I would be able to take the win.”
+It was not only until the last lap that I realized that I would be able to take the win.”

-DUBLIN (IRL): Yemaneberhan Crippa explained why he came to a halt after he was in medal contention in the senior men’s race in Dublin.
+DUBLIN (IRL): Yemaneberhan Crippa explained why he came to a halt after he was in medal contention in Dublin’s senior men’s race.
 “I got a sudden pain in the liver area.
-There was a lap and a half to go, for eight kilometres I had raced as I wanted, my legs were fine and I was fighting for the podium…I’m so mad, it will take me a while to swallow it.
+There was a lap and a half to go for eight kilometers.
+I had raced as I wanted, my legs were fine, and I was fighting for the podium…I’m so mad; it will take me a while to swallow it.
 These are things that happen,” he said.

-DUBLIN (IRL): Next edition of the event will be held in Torino, Italy on December 11, 2022 in La Mandria Park.
-Thate means Italy will host this championships for the fourth time, the most from all countries.
-For 2023 the host is not yet decided, but decided is that from this edition the distances among male and female runners will be the same.
-That means 6 km for U20, 8 km for U23 and 10 km for seniors.
+DUBLIN (IRL): Next edition of the event will be held in Torino, Italy, on December 11, 2022, in La Mandria Park.
+That means Italy will host this championship for the fourth time, the most from all countries.
+For 2023 the host is not yet decided but is decided that from this edition, the distances among male and female runners will be the same.
+That means 6 km for U20, 8 km for U23, and 10 km for seniors.

-DUBLIN (IRL): Concerning medals won in individual races, Sergiy Lebid leads with 12 followed by Hassan Chahdi, Yeman Crippa and Paulo Guerra now added with Jakob Ingebrigtsen all with 5.
+DUBLIN (IRL): Concerning medals won in individual races, Sergiy Lebid leads with 12, followed by Hassan Chahdi, Yeman Crippa, and Paulo Guerra, now added with Jakob Ingebrigtsen all with 5.
 Karoline Bjerkeli Grovdal leads this list for women with 8.
-As for appearances Lebid leads men with 19 and Austrian Andreas Vojta with 12 moved to 3rd together with Dutch Michel Butter.
-Fiounnuala McCormack leads the women list with 17.
+As for appearances, Lebid leads the men with 19, and Austrian Andreas Vojta, with 12, moved to 3rd together with Dutch Michel Butter.
+Fionnuala McCormack leads the women list with 17.

-DUBLIN (IRL): The 534 is new record of participating runners in all races, previous was 529 in Samorin 2017.
+DUBLIN (IRL): The 534 is the new record for participating runners in all races, the previous was 529 in Samorin 2017.
 The top figure without relay is 525 in Belgrade 2013.